alphonse92/vplplusplus_api/files/backup_files/readme.md

 docs: https://docs.moodle.org/dev/Backup_2.0_general_architecture
 We will focus on the files that VPL++ development procces is interest

+The Structure doesnt matter really, you can set fake data in the mostly fields of moodle_backup, except in moodle_backup.information.contents b/c it has a reference to the course modules in activities folder.

 #### moodle_backup.information

 These files are just used to track and show information about the course that activity belongs to.